 Park Hill is a great neighborhood for young families or working professionals that work in downtown Denver.
 Investors have also been able to find good buys in this area with older homes and the renovations turn nice profits because of the desirable location.

 According to RedFin the median home sale price in 2020 is $535,000 which is about a 7% increase over 2019.
 Many homes in this area have been renovated and those homes are typically well above the median sales price.
+View more information about the housing market in Park Hill.

 City park borders the Park Hill neighborhood to the west.
 Within City Park you have several attractions including: